SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

 	- *URL*: Enter the URL of the web application taken from the launchpad site (**BTP Application URL**)
 	- *HTTP Method*: Select *Get*

-    > Note: The URL of the web application as provided in the BTP provider subaccount under *HTML5 Applications* does not route request via the managed application router of the SAP Launchpad service and hence user attributes are not propagated to the application.
+    > Note: The URL of the web application as provided in the BTP provider subaccount under *HTML5 Applications* does not route requests via the managed application router of SAP Build Work Zone and hence user attributes are not propagated to the application.
 You may encounter this by observing a login user "Default User" and the fact that the single sign-on does not work.
 Furthermore, any integration with ByD using principal propagation/SAML bearer authentication does not work and return the error message "Bad gateway".

 Create a mashup for the IAS Admin app: